-Many of the species in TABLE 3 are vulnerable to collision with the overhead cables of the power line - an impact anticipated to be the most significant impact on birds of this project.
+Many of the species in TABLE 3 are vulnerable to collision with the overhead cables of the power line - the impact anticipated to be the most significant impact of this project on birds.
 FIGURE 1 below shows that many of the species present in this study area are amongst the species most impacted on through collision between 1996 and March 2003 as per EWT database.

-The position of the quarter degree squares in the study area can be seen in APPENDIX 4a.
+The position of the quarter degree squares in the study area can be seen in APPENDIX 4 - FIGURE4b.

 - CAR Data TABLE 4 shows the report rate for several of the Red Data large terrestrial species identified in TABLE 4, per quarter degree squares.
 This is an adaptation of the data per route of the CAR project (Young, Harrison, Navarro, Anderson & Colahan, 2003).
 In most cases each quarter degree square had more than one CAR route passing through it.
 For the purposes of this study, the scores from the route that was deemed to cover the square best were used.
 These report rates are expressed in number of birds per 100km.
-See APPENDIX 4a for the coverage of the study area by CAR routes, and the position of the routes that were used by this study in each quarter degree square. - Important Bird Areas (IBA) data APPENDIX 4a shows the position of the IBA's in the study area (Barnes, 1998).
+See APPENDIX 4 FIGURE4a for the coverage of the study area by CAR routes, and the position of the routes that were used by this study in each quarter degree square.
+The routes that actually intersect with the final two preferred alignments are shaded in grey in TABLE 4. - Important Bird Areas (IBA) data APPENDIX 4 Figure 4a shows the position of the IBA's in the study area (Barnes, 1998).
 These are areas that have been selected according to a set of criteria determined by Birdlife International and applied globally.
 For a full explanation of the criteria used see Barnes (1998)